 Make sure you have the minimum qualifications for the job.
 Read the minimum requirements and meet them.
 If you must have a Associates Degree, then go to college and get your degree.
 (See our college and university listings.)

 Often, a candidate will have a the required degree, or even an advanced degree, but the degree does not make the candidate stand out from the other candidates.
 Does a degree in Criminal Justice really give you an advantage?
 If you do have a degree you should consider additional training in Crime Scene Investigations to make yourself even more marketable.
 There are several CSI certificate programs around the country.
 These certificate programs give you specific knowledge and training in Crime Scene Investigations.
-You can earn a certificate in Crime Scene Investigation by attending the six week (July 1 - August 9, 2019) Crime Scene Investigation Intensive Academy at the University of California, Riverside.
+You can earn a certificate in Crime Scene Investigation by completing courses in the Crime Scene Investigation Certificate program through the University of California, Riverside.
 This certificate program can be taken by students with or without a college degree.

 Another thing to consider is that if you are selected for an interview you must come across as the best candidate for the job.
 Sometimes you are qualified but don't quite "ace" the interview so they select someone else who came across better in their interview.
 Check out these two articles regarding preparing for interviews: